CCRAN November 14

 Dr. Michael Raphael, MD, FRCPC

-GI Medical Oncologist, Odette Cancer Center at Sunnybrook Health Sciences Center
+Medical Oncologist, Odette Cancer Center, Sunnybrook Health Sciences Centre

 10:45 a.m. – 11:45 a.m.